jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

 Only 2 Guards, 2 Forwards, and 1 Center can make each of the All-NBA Teams.
-Sports Media votes on the All-NBA Team positions, so there is a human element to this analysis that cannot be accounted for (a reporter can easily be biased when voting).
+Sports Media votes on the All-NBA Team positions, so there is a human element to this analysis that cannot be accounted for (a reporter can easily have personal bias when voting).
+The idea behind this categorical variable problem is the best players in the league (the ones most likely to make an All-NBA 1st Team) should have values of 1.00, and the farther away you get from 1.00 the less likely you are to be an All-NBA player.

-Final Model
+Final Model Predictions

 | Position      | 1st  Team     |   2nd Team    |   3rd  Team   |
 | ------------- | ------------- | ------------- | ------------- |